Essentials of Modelling: How to set up a good modeling practice

 General information

-Target Group The workshop is intended for participants who want to learn about modelling essentials.
+Target Group The course is intended for participants who want to learn about modelling essentials.

 Group Size Min.
 20 / Max.
 24 participants